Psychochemical warfare: Use by indigenous peoples

 Records indicate that in 1611, in the British Jamestown Colony of Virginia, an unidentified, but toxic and hallucinogenic, drug derived from local plants was deployed with some success against the white settlers by Chief Powhatan.

 In 1881, members of a French railway surveying expedition crossing Tuareg territory in North Africa ate dried dates that tribesmen had apparently deliberately contaminated with Egyptian henbane (Hyoscyamus muticus, or H. falezlez), to devastating effect.

 Modern military research

 In the 1950s, the CIA investigated LSD (lysergic acid diethylamide) as part of its Project MKUltra.
 In the same period, the US Army undertook the secret Edgewood Arsenal human experiments which grew out of the U.S. chemical warfare program and involved studies of several hundred volunteer test subjects.
 Britain was also investigating the possible use of LSD and the chemical BZ (3-quinuclidinyl benzilate) as nonlethal battlefield drug-weapons.
 The United States eventually weaponized BZ for delivery in the M43 BZ cluster bomb until stocks were destroyed in 1989.
 Both the US and Britain concluded that the desired effects of drug weapons were unpredictable under battlefield conditions and gave up experimentation.

 Reports of drug weapons associated with the Soviet bloc have been considered unreliable given the apparent absence of documentation in state archives.
-Hungarian researcher Lajos Rosza wrote that records of Hungary's State Defense Council meetings from 1962 to 1978 suggest that the Warsaw Pact forum had considered a psychochemical agent such as methamphetamine as a possible weapon.